-The good news is that research shows that the consumption of soy products does not increase one’s risk for heart disease.
-Still, it doesn’t hurt to stay cautious.
+The good news is that research shows that the consumption of soy products does not increase one’s risk for heart disease, but the salt content might.
+It doesn’t hurt to stay cautious.

 The types available across the world are endless.
 However, these are the most common in most countries:

 Remember, some brands may carry keto-friendly versions but add carbs to them.
 Always read the nutrition label before buying an unfamiliar brand.

 If for any of the reasons mentioned you feel like this particular condiment does not cut it for you, here are some keto-friendly soy sauce alternatives.
 These are also great for when you just want to switch things up.